The following are examples of activities that were determined to be (or not to be) unrelated trades or businesses using the

 Merchants participating in this plan buy parking stamps, which they distribute to their customers to use to pay for parking.

 Operating the fringe parking lot and shuttle bus service provides easy and convenient access to the downtown area

 and, therefore, stimulates and improves business conditions in the downtown area generally.
 That activity contributes importantly

-to the organization's accomplishing its exempt purpose and is not an unrelated trade or business.
+to the organization's accomplishing its exempt purpose and isn’t an unrelated trade or business.

 The park and shop plan encourages customers to use a limited number of participating member merchants in order to

 obtain free parking.
-This provides a particular service to individual members of the organization and does not further its
+This provides a particular service to individual members of the organization and doesn’t further its

 exempt purpose.
 Therefore, operating the park and shop plan is an unrelated trade or business.